chemistorge/tbl-ftag/performance.md

 more importantly it will also enable the multi-session multiplex feature to be opened up, whereby multiple concurrent transfers can work alongise each other.

-* Do a comparative study between our simple cooperative scheduling framework, and look at whether the ```uasync``` module will be a better way to schedule work and get it to execute in a timely and responsive way.

 * apply the viper compiler to more of the code, and find an easy way to seamlessly switch it on and off as we move code between host python and